 top of page

-Creating a smoother transition into motherhood for people seeking sanctuary in Manchester
+Supporting a smoother transition into motherhood for marginalised people

-Often women seeking sanctuary have a lack of trust in medical professionals and avoid reporting to institutions such as the NHS out of fear of deportation.
-This can be exacerbated by a deep-rooted fear of racialised stigma and hostile immigration policies, that deter women from sharing personal information with public bodies.
+Many women seeking sanctuary have low levels of trust in medical professionals and may avoid accessing services such as the NHS due to fear of deportation.
+This is often shaped by experiences of racialised stigma and hostile immigration policies, which can make sharing personal information with public bodies feel unsafe.

-Despite maternal and infant mortality rates declining in the UK, sadly studies have found that Black, Asian, and minority ethnic women have significantly higher morbidity and mortality rates and poorer experiences of healthcare (Moller et al, 2019).
-They also face unequal access to maternity services in the UK and have poorer health outcomes compared to white British women (Garcia et al, 2015).
+While maternal and infant mortality rates have declined in the UK, research shows that Black, Asian and minority ethnic women are more likely to experience poorer health outcomes and less positive experiences of maternity care (Moller et al., 2019).
+They also face unequal access to services compared to white British women (Garcia et al., 2015).

 MFT_logo_rgb_NO-BACK.png

-30 women in the Little Lion network who are largely from Eritrea, Somalia and Ethiopia took part in weekly sessions to dismantle the communication barriers they experience in their journey to motherhood.
-Many of the women in this network have experienced sexual and gender-based trauma, which can include trafficking and Female Genital Mutilation.
+Thirty women from the Little Lions network, primarily from Eritrea, Somalia and Ethiopia, took part in weekly sessions designed to reduce the communication barriers they experience on their journey to motherhood.
+Many participants have experienced sexual and gender-based trauma, including trafficking and female genital mutilation (FGM).

 Follow the project